 Richard Dawkins

-Dawkins in 2022 Richard Dawkins (born 26 March 1941) is a British evolutionary biologist and author.
-He is an emeritus fellow of New College, Oxford, and was Professor for Public Understanding of Science in the University of Oxford from 1995 to 2008.
-His 1976 book ''The Selfish Gene'' popularised the gene-centred view of evolution, as well as coining the term ''meme''.
+Dawkins in 2022 Richard Dawkins (born 26 March 1941) is a British evolutionary biologist, zoologist, science communicator and author.
+He is an emeritus fellow of New College, Oxford, and was Professor for Public Understanding of Science at the University of Oxford from 1995 to 2008, and is on the advisory board of the University of Austin.
+His book ''The Selfish Gene'' (1976) popularised the gene-centred view of evolution and coined the word ''meme''.
 Dawkins has won several academic and writing awards.

-Dawkins is well known for his criticism of creationism and intelligent design as well as for being a vocal atheist.
-Dawkins wrote ''The Blind Watchmaker'' in 1986, arguing against the watchmaker analogy, an argument for the existence of a supernatural creator based upon the complexity of living organisms.
-Instead, he describes evolutionary processes as analogous to a ''blind'' watchmaker, in that reproduction, mutation, and selection are unguided by any sentient designer.
-In 2006, Dawkins published ''The God Delusion'', writing that a supernatural creator almost certainly does not exist and that religious faith is a delusion.
+A vocal atheist, Dawkins is known for his criticism of creationism and intelligent design.
+He wrote ''The Blind Watchmaker'' (1986), in which he argues against the watchmaker analogy, an argument for the existence of a creator deity based upon the complexity of living organisms.
+Instead, he describes evolutionary processes as analogous to a ''blind'' watchmaker, in that reproduction, mutation and selection are unguided by any sentient designer.
+In his book ''The God Delusion'' (2006) he argues that a supernatural creator almost certainly does not exist and calls religious faith a delusion.
 He founded the Richard Dawkins Foundation for Reason and Science in 2006.
 Dawkins has published two volumes of memoirs, ''An Appetite for Wonder'' (2013) and ''Brief Candle in the Dark'' (2015).
 Provided by Wikipedia

 by Dawkins , Richard